 So, without further ado, here are my 18 hard-won estate sale tips for buyers.

 When I was getting started, all we had to go on were 6-line classified ads in the Friday paper.
 It’s different now.
+Finding estate sales is much easier today.
 At estatesales.net, you can see ads with hundreds of photos and as much description as they’re willing to write.
 There’s a lot less guesswork than there used to be.
 Visit the site, click through the sales in your area, and odds are you’ll find something interesting.

 Arrive early to get your number

 Many dealers hand out line numbers an hour or two before the sale starts.
 They’ll say in their ads.
-You’ll want to arrive at least an hour before they hand numbers out.
+You’ll want to arrive at least an hour before they hand numbers out on the day of the sale.
 In extreme cases, I’ve seen people camp out the night before.
 You’ll get a feel for how early you need to arrive to get a good number.

 Some dealers don’t do numbers.
 They’ll often say so in the ad if they don’t.
 I tend to prioritize the ones who do give numbers, unless there’s something I really want at a particular sale.
 Numbers reduce the amount of time you spend in line.
 If you’re not standing in line, you can be doing other things.
 More on that in a minute.